 Who kills or is killed?
 On another battlefield the sober warrior Arjuna heard these questions from his guru.
 In the Bhagavad Gita we learn of the divinity of Arjuna’s guru and friend, Krishna.

-Krishna asks Arjuna, “How can one who knows the self to be indestructible, eternal, unborn, and everpresent kill anyone?”
+Krishna asks Arjuna, “How can one who knows the self to be indestructible, eternal, unborn, and everpresent kill anyone?
+One who considers the self a slayer, and one who thinks it is slain, both of these fail to understand – it does not slay nor is it slain.”

 Bodies will be killed, but the souls are going to accept new bodies with renewed opportunities for happiness, Krishna says.